camunda/camunda-docs/docs/components/concepts/clusters.md

 ## Free Trial cluster

-Free Trial clusters have the same functionality as a production cluster, but are size small and only available during your trial period.
+Free Trial clusters have the same functionality as a production cluster, but are size [small (S)](/components/best-practices/architecture/sizing-your-environment.md#camunda-8-saas) and only available during your trial period.
 You cannot convert a Free Trial cluster to a different kind of cluster.

 Once you sign up for a Free Trial, you are able to create one production cluster for the duration of your trial.